 To open the doors that the culture had closed to us, women in the sixties and seventies had argued that there was little difference between men and women.
 We could do any job a man could do.
-Now that we were inside, if was safe to embrace our differences.
+Now that we were inside, if was “safe” to embrace our differences.

-I complete a 75-hour volunteer training program with the women’s center in the county that I live in.
+I complete a 75-hour Volunteer Training Program with the women’s center in the county that I live in.
 For several years I act as a volunteer advocate for sexual assault and domestic violence victims in the ER.
-Even though I have done some personal work on myself I go into this experience fearing “the blood on the walls.”
+Even though I have done some personal work on myself, I go into this experience fearing “the blood on the walls.”
 But, like all “good women,” these women in crisis who range in age from young girls to senior women, are quiet, taking what comes their way.
 This experience teaches me that all women have the same issues, those I meet in the ER are just a little further down towards the crisis end of the scale.

-Having this dedicated space to chart my cycles held so much meaning for me.
-I knew that other women would also benefit from this experience.
+Having this dedicated space to chart my cycles held so much meaning for me, I knew that other women would also benefit from this experience.
 I envisioned creating a menstrual calendar, imagining it as a place for women to chart their cycles as well as read inspirational quotes that would ground them into the feminine.
 At the Library I looked for books that approached women’s health issues from a broader perspective than strictly AMA (American Medical Association).
 I wanted meaning.
 I left the library with a tall stack of books to browse through.
-To my amazement, in that stack of books, I found what I was looking for.
+To my amazement, I found what I was looking for.
 One book was actually speaking the language of the sacred woman.
 Dr. Christiane Northrup’s newly released Women’s Bodies, Women’s Wisdom.

-To this day I am still moved when I think of finding Dr. Northrup’s book.
-Her book was the only book covering women’s health that broke out of the “strictly medical text” tradition.
-Women’s Bodies, Women’s Wisdom felt alive.
-Dr. Northrup was speaking my energy language, she was speaking to my body.
-It was the beginning of a journey that I always knew was there.
+I am still moved when I think of finding Dr. Northrup’s book.
+Women’s Bodies, Women’s Wisdom was the only book covering women’s health that broke out of the “strictly medical texts” tradition.
+Dr. Northrup was speaking my energy language, her book felt alive.

 These women, and many more, not only earned their right to have a voice in the patriarchal culture, but also found the courage and the necessity to speak from their feminine perspective.
 They were changing the status quo.
 This is the next step for women, the current wave.
 To come home.

 I am now in my fifties.
 I understand the resounding silence in the culture in response to my question, What does it mean to be a woman?
 I still have not created that menstrual calendar.
 Instead the journey has become a powerful program.
 The path of remembering what it means to be a woman and honor the divine feminine in my life has so profoundly affected my sense of self that I decide to share the journey so that other women may come home too.
 Home to our bodies, home to our minds, home to our spirits.
 Home to a world of thought that supports our experience.
-Someday soon, once again, young girls will grow-up knowing what it means to be a woman.
+Someday soon young girls will grow-up knowing what it means to be a woman.
 It is time, once again, to honor the divine feminine in each of us and watch our lives, our communities, and the world, come into balance.

 With divine appreciation, Linnette Dooley

-FREE Teleseminar – The Path of the Divine Feminine
+- The Rhythm of the Feminine